St. Vincent College, PA Demographics

 A map of St. Vincent College's Population by Race

-Of the 1,888 places in Pennsylvania, St. Vincent College is the 974th most populous.
+St. Vincent College is ranked the 853rd most populous place in Pennsylvania, out of 2,002 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+St. Vincent College was ranked the 974th most populous place in the 2020 Census.

 St. Vincent College's White Population